 In your preparation for Baby’s one-year appointment, there are a few things it’s helpful to make a note of so that you can tell the doctor off the top of your head.
-How often Baby wakes up during the night, how many teeth she has, or if you’ve noticed anything strange about her sight or hearing may all be important for your healthcare provider to know.
+How often Baby wakes up during the night, how many teeth they have, or if you’ve noticed anything strange about their sight or hearing may all be important for your healthcare provider to know.

 The other big piece of the one-year checkup, though, besides Baby’s physical and full set of measurements, is the questions you’ll have for the doctor.
-Now that Baby is a little older and a little bigger, she won’t need to go in for quite as many checkups.
-The next one probably won’t be until she is about 15 months old, so now’s the time to get those questions in while you can.
+Now that Baby is a little older and a little bigger, they won’t need to go in for quite as many checkups.
+The next one probably won’t be until they are about 15 months old, so now’s the time to get those questions in while you can.

-- Do I need to make any changes in her diet?
+- Do I need to make any changes in their diet?

-Whether you’re wondering because you’re not sure if Baby has been getting the nutrients she needs recently, or she’s been completely on-track nutritionally so far, and you just want to stay ahead of the curve when it comes to the needs of her growing body, this appointment is a great time to check in about Baby’s nutritional needs.
+Whether you’re wondering because you’re not sure if Baby has been getting the nutrients they need recently, or they're been completely on-track nutritionally so far, and you just want to stay ahead of the curve when it comes to the needs of their growing body, this appointment is a great time to check in about Baby’s nutritional needs.

-- When should I schedule her first dentist appointment?
+- When should I schedule their first dentist appointment?

 This is around the time when many parents schedule their children’s first dentist appointments, but if Baby’s teeth are taking a little bit longer to come in, it might not be quite time yet.

 - When/how should I wean Baby off the bottle?